SkylaSun/GFraud/README.md

 # GFraud
-Collect awesome papers about graph-based fraud detection methods, with some reimplement via Pytorch.
+Collect awesome papers on graph-based fraud detection methods, with some re-implement via Pytorch.